toroettg/SeriesMarker/doc/source/developerdoc.rst

 *******

-To run all existing test cases, after checking out SeriesMarker, execute the following command at SeriesMarkers' root directory:
+To run all existing test cases, after checking out SeriesMarker, execute the following command at SeriesMarker's root directory:

 .. code-block:: bash